-There's nothing more unflattering than harsh, clinical lighting in a room, with overhead fixtures casting shadows from above.
+There's nothing more unflattering than harsh, clinical lighting, particularly in a room with overhead fixtures casting shadows from above.
 Bright light might be the solution when it comes to reading, working, and creating, but an intimate atmosphere calls for a softer glow.
 Here's how to achieve a romantic ambience with a few quick moves.

 According to Randall Whitehead, author of Residential Lighting: A Practical Guide, a balanced, well-lit room includes a mix of ambient, task, and accent lighting.
 We're focusing on ambient lighting here; read on for 10 solutions:

 1. Incorporate glamorous bulbs for instant romance.
-Like UK designer Lee Broom's Crystal Bulbs, hand blown from English full lead crystal for £109 each directly through Lee Broom, or Eric Therner's Diamond Lights (see more at High/Low: Cut-Crystal Light Bulbs).
+UK designer Lee Broom's Crystal Bulbs (above), are hand blown from English full lead crystal with 24-karat gold-plated brass fittings; £109 each directly through Lee Broom.
+In the US, the Lee Broom Crystal Pendant Lamp is $398 from Anthropologie.
+Also consider Eric Therner's Diamond Lights (see more at High/Low: Cut-Crystal Light Bulbs).

 2. Soften the room with a rosy glow.
 In a mostly white space, soft pink incandescent bulbs tucked into opaque glass shades or in table lamps can bring warmth into a room.
 The bulb's pink hue is pale, but it's wise to test the light in a room and against skin tone before fully committing.
 Sylvania Soft Pink 60 Watt Bulbs are $10.03 for a pack of two from Amazon.